 All first year students, from any location, will normally be allocated a single study bedroom in a University residence.
 The University has 2,800 bed spaces, over 18 locations, and your accommodation may be located either on-campus or off-campus.

 Applications should be made online via the university portal, and full instructions will be sent from the Admissions Office once your place to study is either conditional or unconditional firm.

 |Integrated Undergraduate Degree with FVC||25 August 2018||15 June 2019|

 These dates indicate your contract period, so please ensure you arrange your travel plans accordingly.

-On-campus residences are occupied predominantly by students in their first year of study and therefore mature students may wish to contact Residential Services for alternative options.
+On-campus residences are occupied predominantly by students in their first year of study, and so mature students may wish to contact Accommodation Services for alternative options.

 First Year students are encouraged to become involved in the Social Committees.
 These committees are responsible, with the Accommodation Liaison Students, for organising social events for the residents.
 Involvement is extremely fulfilling, and although the work never exceeds a few hours a week, you can gain invaluable experience in representing students, team working and organising events.

 Please click on the following link for more details on the University Accommodation Allocation Policy